danieleades/requiem/docs/src/reference/cli.md

 **Bulk mode** (`req accept --all`):
 1. Finds all suspect links
+2. Shows what will be updated
+3. Requests confirmation (unless `--force`)
-2. Updates all fingerprints to current values
+4. Updates all fingerprints to current values (unless `--dry-run`)
-3. Saves all affected requirements
+5. Saves all affected requirements
-4. Prints summary of updated links
+6. Prints summary of updated links

 #### Examples